wkumari/draft-wkumari-dnsop-ttl-stretching/README.md

 2. Proposal

-   If a recursive nameserver is unable to contact any of the authorative nameservers for a zone, and it still has the resource record cached, it MAY "stretch" the TTL by simply increasing it it by the original TTL.
+   If a recursive nameserver is unable to contact any of the authoritative nameservers for a zone, and it still has the resource record cached, it MAY "stretch" the TTL by simply increasing it it by the original TTL.
 It may do this N times, where N should be configurable.

-   [ Ed: I was going to say "by doubling the TTL", but then if we allow implmentations to do this e.g 3 times, is that 4 times the original TTL, or is it 2^3 the original TTL].
+   [ Ed: I was going to say "by doubling the TTL", but then if we allow implementations to do this e.g 3 times, is that 4 times the original TTL, or is it 2^3 the original TTL].

 3. IANA Considerations